the Website dedicated to the Chicago Public Schools

 research as a basis for the paper.

 policy now mandates that ALL prospective judges be

 is available here.

-Regional STEM Exhibitions or the 2019 STEM Exhibition at Illinois Tech you DO NOT need to be re-approved.
+for the Regional STEM Exhibitions or the Citywide STEM Exhibition at Illinois Tech you DO NOT need to be re-approved.